-While publicly-funded, voluntary conservation programs such as the Environmental Quality 57 Incentives (EQIP), the Forest Land Enhancement, the Conservation Reserve (CRP), or the U.S. Forest 58 59 Service's Forest Stewardship Programs can be quite effective (Kilgore et al. 2007) in complementing 60 regulatory frameworks, they are often underfunded.
-Federal and state budget uncertainties suggest that 61 improved funding for these programs is unlikely.
-Certification standards such as those administered by the Forest Stewardship Council (FSC) or the Sustainable Forest Initiative (SFI) can also encourage the 62 63 production of ecosystem services on forestlands that participate in these programs.
-However, the costs of compliance are typically borne by the landowner without guaranteed immediate payoffs.
-Other voluntary 64 65 mechanisms that don't rely on taxpayer dollars or political support can be critical complements to these efforts.
-The volume of private contributions that have been raised to support conservation programs in the 66 United States such as those of the Nature Conservancy provides evidence for the effectiveness of 67 voluntary contributions (The Nature Conservancy 2009).
-ECOSEL (Toth et al. 2010) is one such 68 69 mechanism with the unique capability of identifying minimum-cost management alternatives that lead to different combinations of ecosystem services, which are then offered to the public for competitive bidding 70 via a web-based platform (University of Washington 2011).
-First we give a brief formal description of 71 ECOSEL and then put the mechanism in the context of existing literature regarding the theoretical and 72 empirical properties of similar instruments.
+Although publicly funded, voluntary conservation programs such as the Environmental Quality Incentives, the Forest Land Enhancement, the Conservation Reserve, or the US Forest Service's Forest Stewardship Programs can be quite effective (Kilgore et al. 2007) in complementing regulatory frameworks, they are often underfunded.
+Federal and state budget uncertainties suggest that improved funding for these programs is unlikely.
+Certification standards such as those administered by the Forest Stewardship Council or the Sustainable Forest Initiative (Sustainable Forestry Initiative) can also encourage the production of ecosystem services on forestlands that participate in these programs.
+However, the costs of compliance are typically borne by the landowner without guaranteed immediate payoff.
+Other voluntary mechanisms that do not rely on taxpayer dollars or political support can be critical complements to these efforts.
+The volume of private contributions that have been raised to support conservation programs in the United States such as those of The Nature Conservancy (2009) provides evidence for the effectiveness of voluntary contributions.
+ECOSEL (Tóth et al. 2010) is one such mechanism with the unique capability of identifying minimum-cost management alternatives that lead to different combinations of ecosystem services, which are then offered to the public for competitive bidding via a web-based platform (University of Washington 2011).
+First, we give a brief formal description of ECOSEL and then put the mechanism in the context of existing literature regarding the theoretical and empirical properties of similar instruments.
 For a more comprehensive, technical introduction to ECOSEL, and its ability to bypass the problem of additionality, the reader is referred to Tóth et al. (2010).
 We conclude by justifying why it is critically important to test the efficiency and profit-generating capability of the proposed mechanism in laboratory settings before it can be implemented on the ground.

-The ECOSEL Mechanism and Terminology:
+The ECOSEL Mechanism and Terminology